Seaport Village

 Seaport Village is a waterfront shopping and dining complex adjacent to San Diego Bay in downtown San Diego, California.
-It is located at 849 West Harbor Drive, at the intersection of Harbor Drive and Kettner.
+The complex houses more than 70 shops, galleries, and eateries on 90000 sqft of waterfront property.
+It contains several freestanding buildings in an assortment of architectural styles, from Victorian to traditional Mexican.

-It houses more than 70 shops, galleries, and eateries on 90000 sqft of waterfront property.
-The Village contains several freestanding buildings in an assortment of architectural styles, from Victorian to traditional Mexican.
-It is designed to be a car-free environment, with four miles (6 km) of winding paths rather than streets connecting the various buildings.
+Designed to be a car-free environment, the complex features four miles (6 km) of winding paths, rather than streets connecting the various buildings.
 It is located in walking distance from the San Diego Convention Center and the cruise ship terminal.
-It is currently under redevelopment planning, with construction to begin approximately 2025.
-It will remain operational until construction begins, according to the Port District.

 History

 Seaport Village was built on landfill over Punta de los Muertos (Spanish for Point of the Dead), where the Spanish expedition of 1782 buried those who had died of scurvy.
 In later years it was a railroad yard where goods and other materials used to come through the area.

 Seaport Village was developed by Morris Taubman.
 The center broke ground in 1978 and opened in 1980.
 It is owned by the Port of San Diego and is under the management of Protea Management Properties.